We know our patients have questions about COVID-19 vaccines. Find answers here.

 What vaccines are you offering at your vaccination clinics?

-Beth Israel Lahey Health is currently administering the Pfizer and Moderna vaccines.
-We receive our supply of vaccines from the state, and we provide patients whichever vaccine we have available on the day of their first-dose appointment.
+Visit our Vaccine Clinic page for more information on the vaccines we are offering.
+We receive our supply of vaccines from the state, and we provide patients whichever vaccine we have available.

 I’m scheduled to receive another vaccine soon.
 Do I need to wait before receiving my COVID-19 vaccine?

-The CDC recommends waiting 14 days after any other non-urgent vaccines (for example, a flu vaccine) to receive your COVID-19 vaccination.
+No, you do not need to wait before receiving other vaccines (for example, a flu vaccine).
 If you have questions about when to schedule your vaccination, please contact your healthcare provider.

 Is it safe to take pain relievers before vaccination?